Freehand brush work: Ink slab

 Ink slab is a stone container used to hold the ink.
 By pouring clean water into it and slowly rubbing with congealed ink, the ink slab can be filled with ink.
 In addition to holding the ink, it has another function of appreciating.
 Some of the Chinese ink slabs are delicately carved and those exquisite ink slabs are seen as artworks that worth collecting.

-Inks
+Ink

 The ink is the most important element that determines the effect of the painting.
-The use of ink can date back to the ancient China.
+The use of ink can date back to ancient China.
 Traditionally, ink is used along with the ink slab and columnar congealed ink.
-But with the convenience of preserving liquid ink grows, nowadays people prefer the easier way of using ink.
+But with the growing convenience of preserving liquid ink, nowadays people prefer the easier way of using ink.
 Mostly we mix water and ink together to get the shade proper.

 Xuan paper

 Xuan paper is a special kind of paper that can absorb the ink and water.
 There are raw paper and ripe paper under this type and each kind has particular function for Chinese traditional painting.
-And raw paper is the main material of free hand brush work for it has better absorbency and is more solid.
+Raw paper is the main material of free hand brush work for it has better absorbency and is more solid.